bstearns07/bstearns07/gateway.md

 ## 🛠️ How to Use This Guide
 1. 🔎 Browse the project directory below
 2. 📌 Click a project name to jump to its summary
 3. 🚀 Use the repository link to view the full project repository on GitHub
+4. Use the Live Demo link if provided to open the app in your browser and give it a try!

 ---